Testing for cystic fibrosis carriers in families

 • What is a carrier?
 Are carriers healthy?

-Some research has suggested that carriers may have a very small chance of having mild symptoms of CF, but most carriers will not have any symptoms.
+Most carriers will not have any symptoms.
+Some research has found that carriers have a very small chance of having very mild symptoms, such as a higher risk of sinusitis or pancreatitis.
 Carriers do not need any CF treatment.
 If you have any concerns about your health, you can speak to your GP.

 • How does a child inherit CF?

-For a baby to be born with CF they need to inherit two CF gene mutations – one from each parent.
-The parents of a child with CF must have at least one copy of a CF gene mutation, being either a carrier or a person with CF themselves.
+A baby will be born with CF if they inherit two CF gene variants – one from each biological parent.
+This means that each biological parent of a child with CF is either a carrier or a person with CF themselves.

-If both parents are carriers, with only one copy of a CF gene mutation, their children have:
+If both parents are carriers (so each has only one CF gene variant), their children have:

-• a 1 in 4 (25%) chance of inheriting two copies of a CF gene mutation and
+• a 1 in 4 (25%) chance of inheriting two CF gene variants and having CF

 • a 1 in 2 (50%) chance of being a carrier, like their parents, but not having CF